AlexanderJGael/svg_generator/README.md

 - Jest: The testing framework used to write and run tests for the shapes library.
 - Inquirer.js: The library used for creating interactive command-line interfaces.

-## Dependencies
-The project dependencies are managed using npm.
-The following dependencies are used:

-inquirer: Version 8.2.6
-jest: Version 29.7.0
-To install these dependencies, run the following command in your terminal: `npm install`

 ## Usage
+To install project dependencies, use the following command:

+    npm install

-To run the project, use the following command: `npm start`
+to run the app, use the following command:

+    npm start

-This will start the interactive command-line interface, where you can choose a shape and generate an SVG file of that shape.
+This will start the interactive command-line interface, where a user is prompted to input three characters & associated color, and choose one of three characters & associated color to output an image with the text overlaying the shape as an SVG file.

 ## Testing
-To run the tests, use the following command: `npm test`
+To run the tests, use the following command:

+    npm test

 This will run the Jest test suite and display the test results.